rasoulnorouzi/cessc/README.md

 # Causal Sentence Extractor Project

-Welcome to the Causal Sentence Extractor repository, designed to facilitate the extraction of causal sentences from social science texts using machine learning models.
+Welcome to the Causal Sentence Extractor repository, designed to facilitate the extraction of causal sentences from social science texts using transformers models.

 ## Table of Contents
 - [Introduction](#introduction)